Egypt's rulers tell pro-Mursi protesters to quit camps

 The arrests, along with street violence that has killed well over 100 Mursi supporters, have fuelled global concern that the government plans to crush the Brotherhood, even though it says it wants to involve the Islamists in the transition plan.

-Khaled Hanafi, general secretary of the Freedom and Justice Party, the Muslim Brotherhood's political arm, said the interior minister was trying to terrorise the protesters.
+Khaled Hanafi, general secretary of the Freedom and Justice Party, the Muslim Brotherhood's political arm, said the interior minister was trying to terrorize the protesters.

 A prominent Salafi cleric, Sheikh Mohamed Hassan, warned the government against spilling blood.